-Responsibilities of an Infusion Nurse and How You Can be One
+Responsibilities of an Infusion Nurse:

 - Administering Injections: The foremost responsibility of an infusion nurse is to inject patients with medications.
 An infusion nurse runs intravenous lines to administer medicines that should go into patients for an extended period of time.
 An example of infusion medication is chemotherapy.